 Dive reports: Angela Robson Millshore is a lovely dive site, shallow, even in HW.
 Lots of life there.
 Even better if the sun is shining.

-Dive reports: Angela Robson 4/8/11 Dave led us into the first cave, which is always full of life.
+Dive report: Angela Robson 4/8/11 Dave led us into the first cave, which is always full of life.
 Not disappointed this evening.
-Lots of those squat lobsters that give me the heeby jeebies (not the long clawed squatties - the ones that look like giant spiders with furry legs), velvet swimmers, common lobsters, blennies, tiny flatfish, mating scorpion fish, shrimps.
-We continued through the caves, and each time I go through the middle one, I am always on the look out for the conger, as I recall that was the first time I saw it on my first ever dive of Millshore.
+Lots of those squat lobsters that give me the heeby jeebies (not the long-clawed squatties - the ones that look like giant spiders with furry legs), velvet swimmers, common lobsters, blennies, tiny flatfish, mating scorpion fish, shrimps.
+We continued through the caves, and each time I go through the middle one, I am always on the lookout for the conger, as I recall that was the first time I saw it on my first ever dive of Millshore.
 We reached the end of the caves and on the other side of the reef.
 We sat and watched a shoal of sand eels before making our way back through the caves again.